 WISH-TV and the 24-Hour News 8 brand deliver the latest breaking news information and alert you and your family to issues impacting your life.
 WISH-TV’s I-Team 8 investigations are uncovering who’s doing wrong and getting laws changed to help better protect your family.
-Whether the skies are blue or storm clouds are near, you trust the accuracy and reliability of WISH-TV’s Storm Track 8.
-Indianapolis’ largest team of meteorologists is tracking weather data and delivering you a more accurate and up-to-the-minute forecast so you can make the right decisions for your family.
-WISH-TV is also proud to be the CW affiliate starting on January 1st, 2015.
+Whether the skies are blue, or storm clouds are near, you can trust the accuracy and reliability of WISH-TV’s Storm Track 8, whose meteorologists are tracking weather data and delivering you a more accurate and up-to-the-minute forecast so you can make the right decisions for your family.
+WISH-TV is a proud affiliate of The CW network.

 WISH-TV Channel 8